 We are in the largest construction phase of LG&E and KU’s history, in part to meet more stringent federal environmental regulations that begin taking effect this year.

 As a result of stricter regulations, we are retiring 13 percent of our utilities’ coal-fired units and investing nearly $3 billion in upgrades to our remaining coal-fired generating units.

-In order to replace this soon-to-be retired generation, we are constructing Kentucky’s first natural gas combined-cycle generating unit at our Cane Run location in Jefferson County.
+In order to replace this soon-to-be retired generation, we constructed Kentucky’s first natural gas combined-cycle generating unit at our Cane Run location in Jefferson County, which is now operating and serving our customers.

 Complying with regulations